Eilowangfang/LPCE/README.md

 # LPCE
 This is for paper submission: "Speeding Up End-to-end Query Execution via Learning-based Progressive Cardinality Estimation".

+## Author Feedback (updated at 2021/11/07)
+"Query execution example" shows an query example running on native PostgreSQL and PostgreSQL using LPCE.

 <br/>

 ## LPCE-I